ParaCoToUl/noarr-pipelines/docs/hub-reworked.md

     Chunk queue:
     Chunk( [Env_A, CPU: Chunk_1] )

-Since the consumer wants to receive the data on the GPU, the hub transfers the chunk to the GPU device:
+Since the consumer wants to receive the data for the GPU, the hub transfers the chunk to the GPU device:

     Pool of unused envelopes:
     [Env_B, CPU: <empty>], [Env_D, GPU: <empty>]